PavanRangani/docs/docs/prd/banking/banking.md

 ### Delete

-- Can be delete any time.
+- Can be deleted any time.
-- If bank account is liked as `EFTPS` with any `Tax return`, delete is not allowed
+- If bank account is linked as `EFTPS` with any `Tax return`, delete is not allowed

 ### Close